jeffmm/luagent/README.md

 # luagent

-A portable, single-file Lua library for creating composable AI agents with structured inputs/outputs and dynamic prompts.
-Inspired by Pydantic AI, designed to be a lightweight, functional drop-in replacement for building agents in Lua.
+A portable, single-file Lua library for creating AI agents with structured inputs/outputs and dynamic prompts.
+Inspired by [Pydantic AI](https://ai.pydantic.dev), designed to be a lightweight, functional drop-in dependency for building agents in Lua.

 ## Features